 When Jesus taught his disciples how to pray, he taught them to begin with a heart of worship.
 He modeled how to recognize the holiness of the Father by praying, "Our Father in heaven, holy is your name" (Matthew 6:9).
 When families pray, they worship.

-2. Families that do not desire the guidance of the Lord for their lives may not need to pray.
+2. Families that do not desire the Lord's guidance for their lives

 The Matthew 6 prayer continues with the famous line, "Your kingdom come, your will be done, on earth as it is in heaven" (Matthew 6:10).
 Families that pray together, seek the Lord's will for their homes and hearts together.